 Tactical approach

-And the key point here anyway is that many former players have trodden a similar path and failed in the dugout.
+And the key point here is that many former players have trodden a similar path and failed in the dugout.
 So what’s so special about Flick?

-For starters, he has a clear playing philosophy - and one that fit in with Bayern's.
+For starters, he is a coach who has a clear playing philosophy - and one that fit in with Bayern's.
 "When I was a player, it was all about success," he told the club's official website.
 "You'd win 1-0 any way possible.
 Today, winning alone isn't enough.
 I think that's spot on.
 Of course, it's about trophies in the end.
 But I can fully identify with the fact that Bayern now has the ambition to delight its fans with more than a 1-0 win."

 "Playing with a high back line has been a feature of our game because by doing that we don't allow the opposition any space," Flick said ahead of the 2019/20 UEFA Champions League final.